MattOhare1999/dissertation/documentation/notes/dataEvaluationNotes.md

   * have seen for less than 5 minutes or
   * have seen for less than 24 hours and used less than 1 app per hour or
   * have seen for more than 24 hours and used more than 1 app per day.

 There were a few more anomolies:
   * User 1617
   * User 6308
   * User 6384
   * user 10621

+While using spring models, I found some of the best parameters to be:
+* Number of iterations - best seems to be 50 and 400 depending on size of dataset
+* Kmeans clusters - optimal clusters seems to be 2, 4, 5 depending on size of dataset
+* t-SNE perplexity - optimal seems to be 50 for large datasets and 30 for anything smaller
+* UMAP min_dist - 0.1, combined with spread, this gave the best visual
+* UMAP spread - 0.75, combined with min_dist this gave the best visual